SonicSkunk/DuckingSpace/README.md

         Select the DuckingSpace folder you just cloned

 That's it, have fun!

-### Plugin Usage:

-    Load DuckingSpace in your DAW as an audio effect plugin.
-    Route the input signal (e.g., vocals, lead synth) into DuckingSpace.
-    Adjust the ducking parameter to achieve a cleaner mix with the reverb ducking the original signal.

-    The plugin has the following parameters you can control:
-        Ducking: Sets the amount of sidechaining applied.
-Make sure you have decent input levels.
-        Speed: Controls the attack and release time of the compressor.
-        Decay: Sets the length of the reverb's tail.
-        Size: The perceived size of the virtual space.
-        Modulation: the amount of pitch modulation applied to the reverb.
-        Damping: The amount of damping in the virtual space
-        Diffusion: How much the sound gets diffused in the virtual space
-        Color: A compressor to brighter or darken the sound.
-Middle position is neutral.
-        Dry/Wet: The mix of the dry signal and the reverb.

-    Gain staging is important to achieve the best results:

-    A signal that is too low will not trigger much ducking effect even when the settings are turned up.
-    A signal that is too loud may induce ducking even when the effect is turned all the way down.

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.